 This Contract Activity Report (CAR) and the sister report; Procurement Activity Report (PAR) are composed of data from the same database.
 Contract information is reported from all departments of the Government of Nunavut.
-It is quite possible that as the contract information is entered into the database that some human error will occur.
+It is quite possible that as the contract information is entered into the database, that some human error will occur.
 The Department of Community and Government Services (CGS) makes best efforts to verify the accuracy and completeness of the dataset.
 We use various sources of external information (Freebalance, Requisition Log and Contract Management Listing) to verify the data.
 It is virtually impossible to assure 100% accuracy.
-However, even though it is a less than perfect system, we can rely on many repetitive, multi year trends in the data analysis.
-This next section of the report will make a brief synopsis of the statistical results for the fiscal year 2016/17 and will also outline some of the multi-year trends.
+However, even though it is a less than perfect system, we can rely on many repetitive, multi-year trends in the data analysis.
+This next section of the report will make a brief synopsys of the statistical results for the fiscal year 2017/18 and will also outline some of the multi-year trends.

-- Statistically we now have twelve (12) years of data that is comparable in that we have gathered the same data. - The total value of contracts awarded by the GN decreased by 6% from 2015/16 to 2016/17.
-The ratio of contracts awarded to Nunavut Firms remained at 3% of the total value and contracts awarded to Inuit Firms decreased by 16%.
-Contracts to Other Firms increased by 16%. - The number of contracts awarded is up by 24% from 2015/16 to 2016/17.
-This represents a significant increase. - The number of contracts awarded to Inuit Firms increased by 16%, and the number of contracts to Nunavut Businesses decreased by 47% while the total number of contracts awarded to Other increased by 34%. - Overall in 2016/17 we see that the combined volume of contracts to Inuit and Nunavut Firms has decreased by 4%, proportionate share. - The actual value of contracts to Inuit Firms decreased by 37%, the value to Nunavut Firms increased slightly by 4% and the value to Other Firms increased by 26%. - It should be noted that many companies have both Inuit Firm status and Nunavut Business status.
-For the purposes of this report, companies with this shared status are classified as Inuit. - As the volume of contracts has increased by 24%, it is interesting to note that, the volume of contracts awarded to Other Firms has increased by 34% in comparison.
-The volume to combined Inuit and Nunavut increased by 7%.
+- Statistically we now have thirteen (13) years of data that is comparable in that we have gathered the same data. - The total value of contracts awarded by the GN increased by 43% from 2016/17 to 2017/18.
+The ratio of contracts awarded to

+Nunavut Firms decreased to 1% of the total value and contracts awarded to Inuit Firms increased by 14%.
+Contracts to Other Firms decreased by 12%.

+- The number of contracts awarded is up by 4.6% from 2016/17 to 2017/18.
+This represents a significant increase, over the three years covered in this report. - The number of contracts awarded to Inuit Firms decreased by 2%, and the number of contracts to Nunavut Businesses increased by 14% while the total number of contracts awarded to Other increased by 7%. - Overall in 2017/18 we see that the combined volume of contracts to Inuit and Nunavut Firms has decreased by 1%, proportionate share. - The actual value of contracts to Inuit Firms increased by 105%, the value to Nunavut Firms decreased by 48% and the value to Other Firms increased by 17%. - It should be noted that many companies have both Inuit Firm status and Nunavut Business status.
+For the purposes of this report, companies with this shared status are classified as Inuit. - As the volume of contracts has increased by 4.6%, it is interesting to note that, the volume of contracts awarded to Other Firms has increased by 7% in comparison.
+The volume to combined Inuit and Nunavut decreased by 1%.